Mark 7

 - Jeremiah 17:9The heart is deceitful above all things, and desperately wicked: who can know it?The trouble Jesus locates in verses 21-23 - the heart itself as the source of defilement.

-- Ezekiel 36:26A new heart also will I give you, and a new spirit will I put within you.The only adequate answer to verse 21 - not cleaner hands but a new heart, the gift God promised to give.
+- Ezekiel 36:26A new heart also will I give you, and a new spirit will I put within you.The only adequate answer to verse 21 - a new heart, the gift God promised to give.

 - Psalm 51:10Create in me a clean heart, O God; and renew a right spirit within me.The right prayer when the heart is the problem (v.
 21) - asking God to cleanse what no washing can reach.

-- Matthew 23:26cleanse first that which is within the cup and platter, that the outside of them may be clean also.The same reversal as verse 15 - the inside, not the outside, is where cleansing must begin.
+- Matthew 23:26cleanse first that which is within the cup and platter, that the outside of them may be clean also.The same reversal as verse 15 - the inside is where cleansing must begin.

 - Luke 6:45out of the abundance of the heart his mouth speaketh.The principle behind verses 20-23 - what comes out reveals what the heart is full of.